Ingridfiv/ingridsblog/content/FL biography.md

 [^3]: A [new book](https://search.worldcat.org/title/1405944496) has recently been published on Jewish MGH associates, which has a chapter on Liebermann.
 Unfortunately I have not been able to see this yet!

-![photo of a middle aged Felix]({static}/images/MGHFL.png) *A picture of Felix during his time at the MGH, from [this book](https://digital.staatsbibliothek-berlin.de/werkansicht/?PPN=PPN1832961311) book.*
+![photo of a middle aged Felix]({static}/images/MGHFL.png) *A picture of Felix during his time at the MGH, from [this book](https://digital.staatsbibliothek-berlin.de/werkansicht/?PPN=PPN1832961311)*

 **The Anglo-Saxon laws**

 Felix soon turned to Anglo-Saxon sources too.
-In 1883, he had been given a commission to re-edit the Anglo-Saxon laws by the Savigny-Stiftung, at the behest of Heinrich Brunner and Konrad Maurer, who considered extant editions inadequate, given that the previous edition (while good) had been prepared without the editor ever seeing one of the manuscripts.[^4] In 1884, Felix published some initial research from the manuscripts in the article 'Zu den Gesetzen der Angelsachsen' [fn: Zeitschrift der Savigny-Stiftung für Rechtsgeschichte: Germanistische Abteilung Bd.
-5 (1884) S. 198-226].
+In 1883, he had been given a commission to re-edit the Anglo-Saxon laws by the Savigny-Stiftung, at the behest of Heinrich Brunner and Konrad Maurer, who considered extant editions inadequate, given that the previous edition (while good) had been prepared without the editor ever seeing one of the manuscripts.[^4] In 1884, Felix published some initial research from the manuscripts in the article 'Zu den Gesetzen der Angelsachsen' in *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte*.

 [^4]: Karl von Amira, 'Felix Liebermann', *Jahrbuch der Bayerische Akademie der Wissenschaften* (1926).
 Reinhold Schmid, *Die Gesetze der Angelsachsen*, p. viii.